Evaluating Cost, Privacy, and Data

 Data are commonly collected about students through administrative management systems, tracking systems, and learning management systems.
 Systems like these collect personally identifiable information, such as names, addresses, dates of birth, grades, location, behavior, and/or attendance.
 School-assigned devices, such as laptops or tablets, as well as school wifi, can potentially collect additional data, including location, device usage data, browsing history, and communications with other students.
 Data collection can be beneficial in schools because it gives educators the ability to tailor educational programming to the specific needs of students and reduce negative outcomes, like dropout numbers and cyberbullying.

 However, there is a tradeoff when collecting information on students.
 With more data collected on students than ever before, educators can track the progress of students, design personalized learning experiences, and project where students may encounter difficulty in schools.
-However, this same data could be misinterpreted, perpetuate stereotypes about certain student profiles, and even be used to limit opportunities for students in the future (Educator Toolkit for Teacher and Student Privacy, 2018).
+However, this same data could be misinterpreted, perpetuate stereotypes about certain student profiles, be shared with local authorities and increase interactions between police and students from traditionally marginalized backgrounds, and even be used to limit opportunities for students in the future (Educator Toolkit for Teacher and Student Privacy, 2018).
 Even worse, when algorithms are used to analyze student datasets, it is “even more likely that they will reinforce the education system’s existing biases rather than radically upend them” (Watters, 2017, para.
 39).
 Ultimately, the data collected on students could actually negatively impact student learning - the opposite of the intended purpose.

 The New York Times: You’re Tracked Everywhere You Go Online.
 Use This Guide to Fight Back